PaddlePaddle/PaddleSeg/contrib/MedicalSeg/README.md

-# Paddleseg3D
+# MedicalSeg
-Welcome to PaddleSeg3D!
-PaddleSeg3D is an easy-to-use 3D medical image segmentation toolkit that includes various datasets including lung, brain, and spine.
+Welcome to MedicalSeg!
+MedicalSeg is an easy-to-use 3D medical image segmentation toolkit that support GPU acceleration from data preprocess to deply.
+We aims to build our toolkit to support various datasets including lung, brain, and spine.
 (Currently contains lung-related dataset only.)

 ## 0. Model performance

+###  1) Accuracy

 We successfully validate our framework with [Vnet](https://arxiv.org/abs/1606.04797) on the [COVID-19 CT scans](https://www.kaggle.com/andrewmvd/covid19-ct-scans) dataset.
 With the lung mask as label, we reached dice coefficient of 97.04%.
 You can download the log to see the result or load the model and validate it by yourself :).

 | Backbone | Resolution | lr | Training Iters | Dice | Links |